TheIoTLearningInitiative/InternetOfThingsRT/INSTALLATION.md

 and configure the shell environment with the following source command

     $ source poky/oe-init-build-env
+    ### Shell environment set up for builds. ###

+    You can now run 'bitbake <target>'

+    Common targets are:
+        core-image-minimal
+        core-image-sato
+        meta-toolchain
+        adt-installer
+        meta-ide-support

+    You can also run generated qemu images with a command like 'runqemu qemux86'

 Now, we are ready to build a full Edison image with the following bitbake command

     $ bitbake edison-image

 It is important to build a full image for the first time before making any changes to the Edison image.
 Be patient, this process takes from 2 to 5 or more hours depending on the hardware of the host machine.